simpeter/apd/docs/lab1.md

 ### Detailed Instructions

-Instantiate the `cse453repo` profile with 3 machines in the appropriate mode for each experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
+Instantiate the `cse453repo` profile with 3 machines in `passthru` mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
 Then, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.
 Make sure that you gather enough data points to clearly show the latency-load curve that is going to result as you drive load up towards overload.
 Also, make sure you configure `wrk2` to generate enough load.
 Otherwise, your curve will fail to materialize (it will not look like a curve).
 Remember that we are interested in 99%-ile latency, not average.

 We have provided shell scripts in `/local/repository` that will help you setup each virtualization mode.
 We explain how to run them,